Braves vs. White Sox Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (9-6) will make his 18th start of the season.
+- Spencer Strider (11-2) will take to the mound for the Braves and make his 19th start of the season.

-- In 17 starts this season, he's earned a quality start in seven of them.

-- Morton will look to finish five or more innings for the sixth start in a row.
+- Strider will look to finish five or more innings for the sixth start in a row.

-- He has made 17 appearances and finished three of them without allowing an earned run.
+- He has four appearances with no earned runs allowed in 18 chances this season.

 |Opponent